What actually is Mycelium?

 So it turns out that mycelium is some really amazing stuff!
 The images above offer a very small simple view into its world.
 Composed of a seemingly infinite amount of tiny microscopic filaments that can mesh together to form fantastical things easily visible to the naked eye, it’s kind of magic!

-I’ve learned so much since my supervisor suggested I focus on just this one group of microorganisms back in September of 2025.
 The most important thing I’ve learned though, is the enormous amount I still have to learn!

 The way I explain what mycelium is to my 4 year old daughter is that, if a mushroom was an apple, the fruit, then the mycelium is the apple tree.
 She’s in my target age group, and she seems to be happy with this explanation so far.